MaaSecLab/Library/A_Gentle_Introduction_to_REV/README.md

 Each of these flags occupy just a single bit in the RFLAGS register, and there are many more flags that have a unique task.
 More information regarding flags and registers can be found [here](https://wiki.osdev.org/CPU_Registers_x86-64).

+#### Register Calling Conventions

+When writing assembly, or compiling source code, it is useful to have a few guidelines that everyone follows.
+The most important family of guidelines that exists is the Calling Convention set of rules, when calling or getting called by a function.

+Just like in source code, we sometimes want to pass values to a callee function.
+The GPRs allow for 6 values to be passed, and the rest need to be put on the stack, as will be analysed in the Stack sub-chapter.
+The registers follow the RDI, RSI, RDX, RCX, R8 and R9 order, meaning that RDI is the first argument that is being passed to the function and R9 the sixth.

+There are also conventions regarding the way that the value of a register should be saved, but that is not required knowledge for the time being.

 ### Stack